Jackson Demonstration State Forest

 - Seasonal Road & Campground Closure

 Hiking: Three demonstration trails have been developed with trail guides to inform visitors about the ecology, history and management of the redwood forest.
-There are also numerous hiking trails situated in historically and ecologically interesting settings, such as the Waterfall Grove Trail and the Forest History Trail.
+There is also numerous hiking trails situated in historically and ecologically interesting settings, such as the Waterfall Grove Trail and the Forest History Trail.

 Biking: There are many opportunities for all types of bikers to explore JDSF.
 Mountain and gravel biking has grown in popularity.
 There are a vast number of dirt and gravel roads providing connector routes to ridge lines, streams, and forested areas.
-There are multi-use single track on JDSF, mostly located within the Caspar and Big River drainages, some connecting with neighboring public lands, including Big River and Woodland State Parks.
+There are multi-use single tracks on JDSF, mostly located within the Caspar and Big River drainages, some connecting with neighboring public lands, including Big River and Woodland State Parks.

 Hunting & Fishing: Hunting is allowed in season.
 No fishing is allowed per CA Department of Fish and Wildlife rules.

 Firewood Cutting and Mushroom Collecting: Permits are required for firewood cutting and mushroom harvesting.
 Mushroom permits are issued on a Fiscal Year basis i.e. July 1 through Jun 30; all permits expire on June 30th regardless of when they were issued.
-Example: a permit issued January 18, 2022 expires June 30, 2022.
-A permit purchased July 1, 2022 will expire on June 30, 2023.
+Example: a permit issued January 18, 2024, expires June 30, 2024.
+A permit purchased July 1, 2024, will expire on June 30, 2025.
 Contact our office (707) 964-5674 for questions related to recreation events requiring Special Use Permits such as organized bike and equestrian rides and races.

 All Permits by mail only at this time.